 I recently took a Shakespearean course in which we read The Merchant of Venice and other Shakespearean plays.
 When asked to judge of which play was my favorite, I picked The Merchant of Venice because of the moral aspect to the play.
 However, I was unaware of the depth of the moral aspect until I read Joseph Pearce’s book about the Catholic presence in the major Shakespearean plays.
 Here I would like to examine my favorite moral element of The Merchant of Venice, Shakespeare’s Marian figure.

 Her name is Portia, and she mirrors the Ultimate Feminist herself not only in her actions but her value judgments.
-Additionally, the actions of others within the work indicate her Marian status.
-What are the actions of the other characters?
+Additionally, the other characters denote her Marian status through their actions.
+What are these actions?
 What are Portia’s value judgments?
 I will briefly answer both questions.
 Bassanio’s actions reflect a reverence towards Portia in that he, according to himself, ought to be on his best behavior around Portia, meaning that at the least “modesty is becoming in her presence” (30).
 Moreover, Jessica emanates these words when she too raises Portia’s virtue to that of heaven’s (3.5).
 Here Shakespeare reveals Portia as a Marian figure.
 Even her home means “mountain of Beauty” (32).
 And too, the play may be vastly misunderstood if not read from her perspective.
 Portia is the central character in the play.